coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

 # Success!
 Now that wasn't so hard was it?
 By using this `ErrorDecoder`, all the exceptions declared thrown, even the subclasses of abstract base exceptions in our APIs will get a chance to live by and get thrown on both sides of an inter-service call, with no specific treatment, just some reflection magic!

-Hopefully this will come handy for you, thanks for reading!
+Hopefully this will come in handy for you, thanks for reading!